Liraz-and-Mika-final-project/project-proposal/README.md

-# project-proposal
+# Final-project-

-include the documents for project proposal
+You can find the project proposal [here](https://github.com/Liraz-and-Mika-final-project/project-proposal).